TurskayaNastya/PixiSlotAnimation/README.md

 npm install
 ```

-Now you can use `npm start` or `npm run dev` to start watching and compiling files, or `npm run build` to create a minified, ready to production file.
+Now you can use `npm start` or `npm run dev` to start watching and compiling files.